atapas/uc-react-gallery/README.md

 [![Stargazers repo roster for @atapas/uc-react-gallery](https://reporoster.com/stars/atapas/uc-react-gallery)](https://github.com/atapas/uc-react-gallery/stargazers)

 Please support the work by giving the repository a ⭐, contributing to it, and/or sponsoring using the `Sponsor` button at the top 😍.
-You can also follow us on twitter [@reactplayio](https://twitter.com/reactplayio).

 ## How to Run the Project locally?